 You should also be ready to study the lesson plan structure in Nigeria.
 Present the new topic, give advice, and let students use their newly acquired information and abilities.

-However, offer feedback, evaluate performance, and improve knowledge retention and transfer.
+However, offers feedback, evaluates performance, and improves knowledge retention and transfer.

 3. Identify the Learning Objectives